 Artelius (Japan)

-About Artelius (Japan)
+Artelius (Japan) - Strategy Classic

 Artelius (Japan) for the Nintendo Entertainment System is a relatively obscure title with limited documentation regarding its development team or the specific conditions under which it was created.
 The NES era, particularly in Japan, was characterized by a mix of large studios and smaller developers working under tight hardware constraints including limited memory and graphical capabilities.
 Many games from this period reflect the ingenuity required to maximize the NES's 8-bit processor and limited color palette, often with a focus on gameplay innovation within these technical boundaries.